 Full-Name Basis: Interestingly, whenever Marik Ishtar is referred to or addressed by name in this game (which is often) it's Always as "Marik Ishtar".

 NPC Roadblock: Many areas will be blocked off by KC guards or Ghouls until you have passed a certain point in the story.
 Most notable is the Museum, the outside of which is accessible at the start of the game, but which is blocked off until shortly before the finals.

 Level Grinding: The easiest way to get your level up quickly in the final levels is to stack your deck with Shadow and Fiend monsters when it comes time to duel Ishizu, curbstomp her Light and Dream monsters for 30 deck points and a rare card, then lose to Kaiba on purpose.
 When you return to the museum you have to start over with Ishizu again, giving you 30 deck points each time.
 This method was notably Nerfed to the point it's unusable in Reshef of Destruction.

-Self-Insert Fic: The easiest way to sum up the plot is that basically the player character combines the roles Yugi and Joey played in the manga/anime during the Battle City Tournament arc, with Yugi and Joey themselves basically reduced to supporting characters.
+Self-Insert Fic: The easiest way to sum up the plot is that basically the player character combines the roles Yugi and Jonouchi played in the manga/anime during the Battle City Tournament arc, with Yugi and Jonouchi themselves basically reduced to supporting characters.